canonical/cloud-init/doc/rtd/reference/datasources/none.rst

 ****

 The data source ``None`` may be used when no other viable datasource is present on disk.
-This has three primary use cases:
+This has two primary use cases:

-1. Testing cloud-init in an environment where no datasource is available.
+1. Providing user data to cloud-init from on-disk configuration when no other datasource is present.
 2. As a fallback for when a datasource is otherwise intermittently unavailable.
-3. Providing user data to cloud-init from on-disk configuration when no other datasource is present.

 When the datasource is ``None``, cloud-init is unable to obtain or render networking configuration.
 Additionally, when cloud-init